How Weeds are Sneaky and Ruin Your Yard (Life)

-In this case, a weed is a new policy, hinting at a direction I won’t like.
+- In this case, a weed is a new policy, hinting at a direction I won’t like.

-In parenting, your kids rolling their eyes at you is a weed.
+- In parenting, your kids rolling their eyes at you is a weed.

-In nutrition, that bag of Oreos is a weed.
+- In nutrition, that bag of Oreos is a weed.
 It’s one of the most delicious weeds I can think of.

-With your finances, that Starbucks habit may be a new weed.
-I’m drinking a grande weed with coconut milk right now!
-Nobody’s perfect.
-In your lawn, crabgrass may be a weed.
+- With your finances, that Starbucks habit may be a new weed.

-Ok.
+Okay.
 Crabgrass is actually a weed.

 We need to pick that first weed right when we see it.
 Even if you see it right when you get home from work and you’re still working nice shoes.
 One weed is so easy to pick.

-The best time to pick a weed is now.
+“The best time to pick a weed is now.”

-What weeds to you need to pick?
+What weeds do you need to pick?

 Join the conversation on your favorite social media platform: